deadlydog/deadlydog.github.io/_posts/2026-02-05-Colour-your-kubectl-output-and-type-less.md

 $PROFILE
 ```

-Open that file in your text editor and add the following code to it:
+Open that file (or create it if it doesn't exist) in your text editor and add the following code to it:

 ```powershell
 # If kubecolor is installed, alias kubectl to use it.